shat700/nd00333_AZMLND_C2/README.md

 This step plays a key role in maintaining a uninterrupted flow of operations.
 Human intervention slows down the process.
 Therefore, authentication with automation is considered as an ideal scenario.
 A 'Service Principal' is one of the best examples of authentication with user specific permissions.

 ### 2. Automated ML Experiment
 In order to create an AutoML experiment, we first login into the AzureML portal and create a new compute for the new experiment.
-Followed by this, we enable authentication and use Azure Container Instance (ACI) as it quickly deploy compute instances and is simple to use as well.
-The experiment runs for about 1 hour with concurrency of 5.
+The virtual machine size chosen for the compute cluster is 'Standard_DS12_v2' with 1 as the minimum number of nodes.
+The experiment takes about 1 hour for completion with concurrency of 5.

 #### Registered Datasets